From Parts Unknown...

 Ideas matter.
 Every idea, even a bad one, deserves to be evaluated seriously and from a position of scrutinizing respect.
 Sometimes that can be hard to do, but we believe its worth doing as much as possible.
 No, not every idea is equally good but sometimes the process of showing (seriously) why an idea is flawed is how we learn about good ideas.
 In the world of ideas, the greatest mistake is the refusal to communicate.
 An idea dismissed out of hand is an idea ignored and we don't believe ignorance is ever valuable.

-ourselves too seriously.
+That said, even if all ideas should be taken seriously, we at American Wayfarer don't want to take ourselves too seriously.
 We are, after all, an internet magazine, not scholars.
 We'll try not to get too settled in on that high horse of ours.